 Contact: Leah Brenner Clack | And Art Space Founder, Director, Curator Cell 720-352-8194 firstname.lastname@example.org www.and-art.space

-This project was made possible by the generous support of Boulder’s Open Studios.
+The 2019 workshop series was made possible by the generous support of Boulder’s Open Studios.

 “Open Studios is more than just the annual studio tour.
 Since 1995, the organization has grown to encompass numerous programs and projects designed to raise awareness and appreciation of art in our community.
 Over the last 22 years, Open Studios has become the most comprehensive visual arts organization in Boulder, Colorado. “